wkwkgood5/TaskManagementSystem/README.md

 3 How to optimize for task retrieval and design?<br>
   The way to optimize for task retrivieal and design is increasing the throughout of springboot service.<br>
-  There two methods to achieve this:
+  There are two methods to achieve this:
   Asynchronous execution.
 (Callable, webAsyncTask, Deferred)<br>
   Set maximum connections and threads.